-This research refers to Maulidi et al. (2022) finding that the higher the proportion of female CFOs, the lower the likelihood of companies being involved in financial reporting fraud.
-This study also found that female CFOs are less likely to tolerate any opportunistic practices, which raises the possibility of corporate fraud.
+This research refer to Maulidi et al. (2022) finding that the higher the proportion of female CFO, the lower the likelihood of companies being involved in financial reporting fraud.
+This study also found that female CFO are less likely to tolerate any opportunistic practices, which raises the possibility of corporate fraud.
 The next reference study by Wang et al. (2022) confirms that women avoid risks and are more committed to ethical practices than men in leadership positions in companies.
-The difference between this study from the previous ones is first, the addition of CEO or (in Indonesia terms it is called President Director) characteristic.
+The difference of this study from the previous ones is first, the addition of CEO variable.
 Female CEOs can communicate well with female CFOs, who are the most important executive management of the company besides the board of directors and audit committee (Schopohl et al., 2021).
-Therefore, female CEOs can influence female CFOs to make less risky decisions, which can minimize the occurrence of financial statement fraud.
-Next, the addition of a board of commissioners and audit committee.
-The presence of women in the membership of the board of commissioners and audit committee can influence the policies that will be set because women tend to analyze problems first and then process them (Felinda et al., 2019).
+Therefore, female CEOs can influence female CFOs in making less risky decisions, which can minimize the occurrence of financial statement fraud.
+Next, the addition of board of directors and audit committee variables.
+The presence of women in the membership of board of directors and audit committee can influence the policies that will be set, because women have a tendency to analyze problems first and then process them (Felinda et al., 2019).
+Therefore, this study focuses on the executive level of the company, namely, chief executive officer, chief financial officer, board of directors and audit committee on financial statement fraud.